AminuKano/Network-Security-/README.md

 ## Dr Aminu Bello Usman
 ## Overview of the session

-* This session will cover simple wired and wireless network traffic analysis and exploration, simple tricks of pen testing, basic simulation of cyberattacks on a network and computer system, and practicing network security attacks and countermeasures.
+* This session will cover wired and wireless network traffic analysis and exploration, tricks of pen testing, basic simulation of cyberattacks on a network and computer system, and practicing network security attacks and countermeasures.
 *  During this session, students will practice using some specialised devices, simple cybersecurity breaches and be introduced to certain methods and tricks to protect themselves from eavesdropping devices.
 *  Students would be required to have access to a computer system to run a Kali Linux VM either using Oracle VirtualBox/VMware or boot from a USB, and access privilege to download and install applications during the session.